 We'll be getting into Awario's Reports in more detail later on in this guide.
 Jump directly to Analytics & Reporting for samples of reports.
 For now, excellent job!

 Customers care about customer care.
 As it's becoming more and more common to reach out to support teams via social media, the standards of good customer care are constantly on the rise.
-With social media listening tools, you get to level up your customer support with no extra costs.
+With social media listening tools, you get to level up your customer support at no extra cost.

-Here's what social media listening can do for your customer service:
+Here's what social monitoring can do for your customer service:

 Let's see how you can transform your customer support workflow with Awario.